United Airlines Flight 826

 On December 28, 1997, United Airlines Flight 826 was operated by a Boeing 747-100 flying from New Tokyo International Airport (Narita), Japan to Honolulu International Airport, Hawaii.
 Two hours into the flight, at an altitude of 31,000 ft, the plane received reports of severe clear-air turbulence in the area and the seat belt sign was turned on.
 Moments later, the aircraft suddenly dropped around 100 ft, seriously injuring 15 passengers and 3 crew members.
 The plane turned around and landed safely back in Tokyo, but one passenger, a 32-year-old Japanese woman, died.

 Background

 Aircraft

-The aircraft involved, manufactured in 1971, was a Boeing 747-122 registered as N4723U with serial number 19882.
+The aircraft involved, manufactured in 1971, was a Boeing 747-122 registered as N4723U.
 It was powered by four Pratt & Whitney JT9D-7A engines.

 Crew

 Flight 826 was piloted by an experienced cockpit crew.
 The captain had around 15,000 flight hours, including 1,100 hours on the Boeing 747.
 The first officer had around 10,000 hours, including 1,500 hours on the Boeing 747, and the flight engineer had around 3,500 hours of flight time, including 850 hours in the Boeing 747.
 The cabin crew ranged from 8 to 34 years in seniority.